 We are now calling for competition entries on the theme of: Inspiration from Africa During the Covid-Crisis.
 There are, of course, many inspiring stories from health and other front-line workers during this pandemic.
 But this is not the place for them.
 We are looking for stories that have happened during the pandemic but are unrelated to it.
 We wish to showcase the creativity, imagination and drive of the African people in a time of adversity.

-The writer of the winning entry shall receive a cash-prize of £250.00 and their work will be published in the next edition of Africa Integrity’s newsletter, as well as on our website.
+The writer of the winning entry shall receive a cash-prize of £250.00 and their work will be published in Africa Integrity’s newsletter, as well as on our website.
 We would like to receive as many entries as possible, so please share this with everyone you know who loves to write.

 The competition rules are as follows:

 We are excited to read the many entries that we anticipate receiving.
 Good luck.